8bit-mate/rmagick-bin_magick.rb/README.md

   *img*.crop_border -> *image*

   Crop border around the image.
-If the image is blank (has all pixels of white color): returns an unedited copy of the target image.
+If the image can't be cropped (e.g. it has only pixels of the same color): returns an unedited copy of the target image.

   Methods calculates a bounding box value for the target image (see Magick::Image#[bounding_box](https://rmagick.github.io/image1.html#bounding_box)), and uses that value to crop a copy of the target image.